RuthieRose/AoC2024/README.md

 [back to top](#top)
 ## <a name="day7">Day 7</a>

+Today's puzzle was super cool, probably my favorite of them all so far this year.
+For part 1 in getting all of the combinations for multiplying and adding, I knew exactly what I needed to do, but wasn't sure how to code it.
+I did a google search and the AI snippet produced the use of bitwise operators.
+I've played around a little with learning them, so decided to try it out, of course modifying the code that was given to work with my situation.
+Later today, after completing part 2 and taking care of errands and some holiday things, I really wanted to dig into understanding why it worked so well.
+I input a code snippet into ChatGPT and found it educational.
+I included our conversation in the Day 7 folder (https://github.com/RuthieRose/AoC2024/tree/main/Day7/ChatGPTconvo.txt).
+It is pretty cool and I want to practice more with bitwise operations.

+With the addition of a third operator, I opted for refactoring to a recursive call to generate the sequences.
+This was also inspired by a google search response.
+Usually Stack Overflow is my go-to, but this was readable so I opted to adapt it for my purposes.

+I've been laughing at all of the Advent of Code memes on Reddit but one thing I'm not getting is some of these taking a long time to run.
+I know I'm brute forcing this--the last run of part 2 took 2703 milliseconds.
+Is Java just *that* fast?
+If so... between the type safety saving me a lot of time debugging and the speed... this is quickly becoming my preferred language...
+I'm too ADHD for Python I think....

 [back to top](#top)

 ## <a name="day8">Day 8</a>
 [back to top](#top)
 ## <a name="day9">Day 9</a>